729557989/GPT-Imitation-for-TextGen/README.md

 # Note: GPTs are strong by stacking HyperParameters and the number of Decoder Blocks,
 #       This meant that GPTs are very computationally expensive + picky, so most likely you use pretrained GPTs via HuggingFace

+# Sometimes re fit the tokenizer if some error with cuda was brought up